-None of the years of preparation, surface work, geophysics, etc. count for anything until and unless drilling defines an economic tonnage of ore.
+None of the years of preparation, surface work, geophysics, etc. count for anything unless drilling defines an economic tonnage of ore.

 But Push can be anything: a successful transition to production, a major increase in the price of the underlying commodity, positive metallurgy or engineering reports, or positive feasibility studies…

 It could be a green light given to construction, a merger or acquisition, realization of a royalty, or the resolution of legal, political, or regulatory difficulties.
 It could even be a big promotional push.

 Push is any important development that either adds value to the company or removes a negative.

 And if we can clearly see the Push coming, that’s a basis for speculation.

 So “What’s the Push?” is a question I ask about every company we evaluate.
 If we can’t see the Push, we look elsewhere.
 It’s as simple as that.